When I first realized I had a crush on Scott, I tried to talk myself out of it.

 Before heading into a local burger joint for a friend’s birthday party, I sat in my car and psyched myself up to see him.
 I looked in the rearview mirror, pointed sternly, and told myself in no uncertain terms that he would never like me back and the whole crush was pointless.
 What could he see in a geek like me?
 I had to keep reminding myself that there are Geek Dating Sites that I can use to find someone who’s more on my level.

 My self-scolding failed.
 The second I walked in and saw Scott, my resolve crumbled.
 It didn’t matter that he was wearing ridiculous seafoam green bell bottoms and suspenders-an appropriate costume for the party’s next stop at a retro bar that exclusively plays disco.
 His sprained ankle was propped up, his crutches leaning against the wall.
 But he was determined to join the party.
-Bless him, he found a Zenith ankle brace on Amazon apparently, and was determined to at least hit the dance floor once.
+Apparently his friend had recently also sprained his ankle playing soccer and had been wearing an Ankle Compression Sleeve for Soccer.
+They offer support and protection when you still need to use something, like an ankle, after a minor injury.
+A lot of people would have used a sprained ankle as an excuse to sit out, but not Scott.
+Bless him, he found a Zenith ankle brace on Amazon and was determined to at least hit the dance floor once.

 We sat next to each other and started talking easily.
 For the past two years Scott and I had been developing a friendship beyond the purview of my older brothers’ friend.
 We’d known each other for eight years, but it wasn’t until I got to college that we ever spent any time alone together.
 Before I realized my feelings for him, the thought of being awkward around Scott hadn’t occurred to me.
 He was just Scott, the guy who played Rock Band in my parents’ basement or invented elaborate games of catch with my brothers.
 Once I liked him, he became the older, attractive guy who was more athletic than I could ever dream of being and had a Master’s degree in music performance.
 His talent and confidence suddenly became roadblocks.